raymondwcs/firebase-simpleinterest/README.md

 [Firebase](https://firebase.google.com/) is a mobile and web application development platform developed by Firebase, Inc. in 2011, then acquired by Google in 2014.

 ## Instructions
 Follow the instructons below to deploy a simple **serverless**  Web App that calculates simple interest.
-This Web app consists of a React.js front end and a **Firebase Cloud function**.
+This Web app consists of a [React.js](https://reactjs.org/) front end and a [Google Firebase Cloud function](https://firebase.google.com/docs/functions/).

 0. Update the Google Firebase tools to the latest version
    ```